dinhanhthi/dinhanhthi.com/README.md

 <i class="fontello-icon icon-ng"></i>
 ```

-**Note**: Sometimes, there are duplicates hexa/decimal code (although the names are different).
-On fontello website, navigate to "Customize Codes" tab, find duplicates and change them.
-Note that, in this tab, the codes are shown in hexa base but in the downlowded config, the codes are shown in decimal based (field `"code"`).
-You can use [this site](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to convert between them.
+**Note**: Sometimes, there are duplicates of hex/decimal codes (although the names are different).
+Navigate to the "Customize Codes" tab on the fontello website, find the duplicates, and change them.
+Note that,  this tab, the codes in hexa-base, the downlowded configuration displays them in decimal-base (`"code"` field).
+On [this site](https://www.rapidtables.com/convert/number/decimal-to-hex.html) you can convert the two formats.

 <details>
 <summary>Add a custom icon?</summary>